 - Press Control + Shift + Escape or right-click on the Taskbar, then choose Task Manager.

 - Under the Processes tab, look for the Epic Games Launcher and click the End Task button at the bottom.

 If a simple restart doesn’t fix the severe memory leak for Fortnite, you might have to reset the app.
 To do this:

 - Go to Apps > Apps & Features, then select Fortnite from the left-side menu.

 - Click on Advanced Settings, then hit the Reset button.

 Try launching the game again and monitor its memory usage if there’s any difference.

 Tip #5: Update Windows and Fortnite.

 Fortnite regularly receives fixes, patches, and game improvements in the form of updates.
-To keep Fortnite running smoothly and efficiently, check the Epic Games website and see if there are new updates available.
+To ensure Fortnite operates optimally, it’s recommended to regularly check the Epic Games website for any available updates.
 If there are, download and install them manually on your computer.
 Once the app has been updated, check if there’s any improvement in the game’s performance.

 You should also update your OS regularly via Windows Update.